WGVL: WGVL

 1440 WQOK turned off its transmitters after playing American Pie by Don McLean for a brief while and was sold to Key Market Broadcasting, owner of WSSL-FM, and Kirby Confer in 1982.
 It was then simulcast with sister station WGVL-FM, now WSSL-FM.

 WGVL was purchased by Clear Channel Communications, along with country music simulcast partner WSSL-FM, in 1999.
 WGVL became the Greenville market's first Spanish station on July 11, 1999.
 Other formats considered, according to Bill McMartin of AMFM, were Radio Disney and sports talk.
 The station broadcast a wide range of Spanish music.
 The styles of music ranged from "hot Latin pop" such as Ricky Martin and Jennifer Lopez to salsa, merengue, Colombian tropical, Mexican and vallenato, with ballads, boleros and tangos at night.
 WGVL also aired news and sports programming, including soccer.
 Program director Carlos Garcia, a Colombia native, made sure that many cultures were served, not just one.
 Eventually, the station was leased in a local marketing agreement to various Spanish broadcasters.

 On September 1, 2009, the station changed format from "La Invasora" and Spanish music and began simulcasting Shine 96.7 WROO's Christian contemporary format, ending the local marketing agreement and putting the station back in the hands of Clear Channel Communications.
 Afterwards, the simulcast was discontinued, and 1440 began airing programming from ESPN Radio, being leased by Greenville Radio Group, LLC and operated by veteran broadcaster Greg McKinney, who had previously programmed AC stations WSPA-FM and WMYI in the market.
 In November 2009, WGVL opened newly built studios in Greenville, SC.
 The station had a programming agreement with ESPN Radio, and aired the network's lineup of Mike and Mike in the Morning, Colin Cowherd, and Scott Van Pelt.
 Weekday afternoons, 4 p.m.-6 p.m., WGVL aired The Score Radio Show, featuring local sports personalities Will Merritt, George Rogers, Will Bouton, and others.
 On weekday evenings from 6 p.m.-8 p.m., the station presented Phil Kornblut's Sportstalk.

-In late 2011, the LMA with Greenville Radio Group ended due to unknown reasons, and Clear Channel took control of the station once again.
+In late 2011, the LMA with Greenville Radio Group ended for unknown reasons, and Clear Channel took control of the station once again.
 Clear Channel retained the ESPN Radio programming and program schedule that had been broadcast on 1440.
 Late in 2012, WGVL switched to Fox Sports Radio.

 On June 29, 2020, fifteen iHeart stations in markets with large African American populations, including WGVL, began stunting with African American speeches, interspersed with messages such as "Our Voices Will Be Heard" and "Our side of the story is about to be told," with a new format slated to launch on June 30.
 That day, WGVL, along with the other fourteen stations, became the launch stations for the Black Information Network, an African American-oriented all-news network.